pthpv95/signalr-chat-app/README.md

 ## Deployment:
 - All are deployed on free hosting services.
-- Backend:
 - Backend services are hosted on [Heroku](https://dashboard.heroku.com/)
-  - Checkout `feature/heroku-deployment` to deploy backend services to heroku with Postgres database
-- Frontend app is is deployed and hosted by [netlify](https://www.netlify.com/)
+- Frontend app is deployed and hosted by [netlify](https://www.netlify.com/)